-- 1. Listen with reverence: Maintain proper posture (standing, kneeling, silence) as a sign - 2.
-Offer your heart in the oblation: When the priest says "we offer", unite your own offerings to Christ's. - 3.
-Adore during the consecration: If possible, say a brief interior prayer: "My Lord and mv God." - 4.
+- 1. Listen with reverence: Maintain proper posture (standing, kneeling, silence) as a sign of adoration. - 2.
+Offer your heart in the oblation: When the priest says "we offer", unite your own

+- 3. Adore during the consecration: If possible, say a brief interior prayer: "My Lord and my God." - 4.
 Intercede at the right moment: When the dead or the Church are mentioned, call to mind your loved ones. - 5.
 Make the great "Amen" your own: It is the "yes" that unites you to Christ's sacrifice.
 Say it as if your whole life depends on it.